-If you are enrolled in Medicare on a primary basis (Medicare pays before the Plan pays Benefits) the notification requirements do not apply to you.
+If you are enrolled in Medicare on a primary basis (Medicare pays before the Plan pays Benefits) the prior authorization requirements do not apply to you.
 Since Medicare is the primary payer, the Plan will pay as secondary payer as described in Section 11, Coordination of Benefits (COB).
-You are not required to provide notification before receiving Covered Health Services.
+You are not required to obtain authorization before receiving Covered Health Services.